code-gorilla-au/watchtower/.junie/guidelines.md

 ## Golang

-- use Odize as the test frame work
+- use Odize as the test framework
 - Do not add useless comments

 writing test example